samsquire/ideas4/README.md

 I also want to write my code the same way that scales for a 100 kilobyte file as a 10000 petabyte datastore.
 The approach I use should be scalable.
 The system can act as if memory is infinite but it's not, it's simply paged in efficiently from S3 or disk efficiently

-I imagine this being implemented as a Policy that defines the relationship and speeds of each kind of media and the policy of when to page between them.
+I imagine this being implemented as a Policy that defines the relationship hierarchy and speeds of each kind of media and the policy of when to page between them.

 You could have a common API for storage that works across all levels of storage.

+This could be combined with [10.
+Access pattern serialization](

 # Generating ideas